Thursday, September 26, 2019

-Wayne A. Logan (Florida State University - College of Law) has posted What the Feds Can Do to Rein in Local Mercenary Criminal Justice (2018 Illinois Law Review (Forthcoming)) on SSRN.
+Wayne A. Logan (Florida State University - College of Law) has posted Timbs v.
+Indiana: Toward the Regulation of Mercenary Criminal Justice (31 Federal Sentencing Reporter (2019, Forthcoming)) on SSRN.
 Here is the abstract: